If you think your husband or wife (or marriage in general) is boring, it's time to act.

 4. Be spontaneous.

-Sneak around honestly by looking for pockets of time for you and your spouse to break away from your regular routines.
+Sneak around honestly to look for pockets of time when you and your spouse can break away from your regular routines.
 No matter how busy you both may be, there’s always something fun you can do together, even for brief amounts of time (and without leaving the house if necessary).

 5. Find ways to spice up your life in the bedroom.

-Most people think of as just a piece of the marital puzzle, but the truth is, if you and your spouse lack intimacy then your entire relationship will be affected.
-Keep things between you fresh so that you both look forward to making love and see the act as an exciting adventure together.
+If you and your spouse lack intimacy, your entire relationship will be affected.
+Keep things between you fresh so you both look forward to making love and see the act as an exciting adventure together.

 Talk honestly with your partner about their secret desires and the ways you can make things more exciting.
 For instance, maybe you’ve never shared much about your preferences when it comes to foreplay, positions, or ways to set the mood with music, massage oil, mirrors, candles, etc..